 Is too much email ruining your life?
 Are you struggling with information overload?
 Are you not as productive as you would like to be?
-If the answer is ‘Yes!’ then perhaps you should try taking part in the 8th annual global ‘No Email Day‘ which will take place on 8/8/18.
+If the answer is ‘Yes!’ then perhaps you should try taking part in the 10th annual global ‘No Email Day‘ on 12/12/21.

 The premise sounds simple enough – avoid email for 24hrs so you can be more productive, social and collaborative at work!
 All other methods of communication: phone, SMS, face-to-face, social media, or handwritten notes are fine.
 It’s just email that isn’t.
 A crazy idea?
 Maybe not…

 What’s it all about?

 The first No Email Day on 11/11/11 went viral around the world after my original 9-page manifesto was read over 30,000 times on Slideshare following a story published on tech news site The Next Web.
 (At the time of writing it’s had over 60,000 views).

 Subsequent weeks saw thousands of people blogging, Tweeting & sharing the manifesto around the world.
-The campaign received international support and media coverage by the BBC Radio 5 Live, Wall Street Journal, Wired, Likehacker and The Sunday Times and IBM Benelux even launched their own social media campaign ‘Outside The Inbox‘ to coincide with No Email Day.
+The campaign received international support & media coverage by the BBC Radio 5 Live, Wall Street Journal, Wired, Likehacker & The Sunday Times & IBM Benelux even launched their own social media campaign ‘Outside the Inbox’ to coincide with No Email Day.

 What’s particularly interesting is that the campaign seems to split people’s opinion 50/50 on whether it’s a good or bad idea, genius or crazy,.
 However, it’s clear that there are many people out there who say they need a day like this to help them focus on doing the ‘real work’ rather than just the ‘busy work’.